Fawad-Malik/admin-api/README.md

-# Simple Admind API With Fastapi and SQLAlchemy (Python 3)
+# Simple Admin API With Fastapi and SQLAlchemy (Python 3)

 Instructions for building Create, Read, Update and Delete using REST Full API with FastAPI and SQLAlchemy